erdem/django-map-widgets/docs/installation/index.rst

 Installing from PyPi
 ^^^^^^^^^^^^^^^^^^^^
-.. note:: This is the preferred installation meth.
+.. note:: This is the preferred installation method.

 .. code-block:: console